College Lifestyle

 College Degrees Abroad

-More and more students are turning to alternative forms of schooling to earn a degree, although this does not necessarily have to mean online education.… Read more »
+More and more students are turning to alternative forms of schooling to earn a degree, although this does not necessarily have to mean online education.
+In fact, the students enrolled in traditional colleges still vastly outweigh the number of students enrolled at online schools (for now).
+One of the perks of traditional college classes continues to… Read full article

 Distracted Distance Learner: 25 Ways to Break Your Online Procrastination Habit

 The Internet is full of all kinds of valuable tools that can make researching, writing, and studying easier than ever.
-But at the same time, the Internet can also be a huge source of distraction.… Read more »
+But at the same time, the Internet can also be a huge source of distraction.
+While a little diversion is fine, excessive cyberslacking can have a big impact on your studies and performance if you're not careful.
+These are 25 methods… Read full article

 Earning an Your Degree at an Accelerated Rate

-Earning your bachelor's degree can take anywhere from four to six years, depending on numerous factors ranging from what your major is to how much financial aid you are given.… Read more »
+Earning your bachelor's degree can take anywhere from four to six years, depending on numerous factors ranging from what your major is to how much financial aid you are given.
+But not everyone has the time to be the typical college student, and some people's circumstances won't permit them to be.
+Lucky for them, accelerated online degree programs have… Read full article

 Easy Ways to Get More Green Into Your Diet

-When your mom told you to eat your greens when you were a kid, did you just push them around your plate until she gave up, or sent you to your room?… Read more »
+When your mom told you to eat your greens when you were a kid, did you just push them around your plate until she gave up, or sent you to your room?
+Even if you think you're anti-veggie, we hope we can surprise you with some easy ways to get more green into your diet.
+After all, most green, leafy vegetables contain lots of good, low-calorie stuff that… Read full article

 Fencing, Scuba Diving and Other Out-of-the-Ordinary P.E.
 Classes

-If the more typical P.E. courses such as aerobics and weightlifting don't sound appealing to you, you may want to consider choosing something a little more out-of-the-ordinary to fulfill the physical education requirements at your university.… Read more »
+If the more typical P.E. courses such as aerobics and weightlifting don't sound appealing to you, you may want to consider choosing something a little more out-of-the-ordinary to fulfill the physical education requirements at your university.
+If it fits into your schedule, sign up for one of the more unusual P.E. courses at your college.
+The experience… Read full article

 Fitness Tips for Business Travelers